logo

 Marketing Tip: Avoid Direct Competition

-prosper in peace
+aim to prosper in peace

 Direct competition is an unnecessarily difficult way to do business.
-The level of difficulty relates to the maturity of the market and the innovative capacity of the competitors.
+The extent of difficulty relates to the maturity of the market and the innovative capacity of the competitors.
 Yet, all markets mature and it’s better to prosper in peace than to fight and starve.

-fill a niche
+identify a niche

 cheap like Cott